Pupil Premium Spending

 Support and resources to enhance the CPD of staff delivering reading/ literacy/ numeracy provision

-Recruitment of a new primary specialist to deliver training on phonics and numeracy to Turton staff.
+Employment of 2 primary specialists to deliver training on phonics and numeracy to Turton staff.
 Purchase of specialist equipment to support this training and delivery

 EEF evidence on impact of phonics: Phonics | EEF (educationendowmentfoundation.org.uk)